-- a) Subject to (e), obtain 120 credits. - b) Pass all the taught core modules. - c) Obtain 100 credits at level 6 and the remaining credits at level 5. - d) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - e) Failure with a mark of 35 or more for up to 40 credits in non-core taught modules, will be condoned provided the overall weighted average for the course is 40.
+- a) Attempt 120 credits of which 80 must be passed, with the remaining credits condoned, subject to (e). - b) Pass all the taught core modules. - c) Obtain 100 credits at level 6 and the remaining credits at level 5. - d) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - e) Failure with a mark of 35 or more for up to 40 credits in non-core taught modules, will be condoned provided the overall weighted average for the programme is 40.